mikelogaciuk/mikelogaciuk/README.md

 ## About me

-DevOps Specialist from :poland: Poland.
+DataOps/DevOps Specialist from :poland: Poland.

 Working for [TERG S.A.
 (MediaExpert)](https://mediaexpert.pl).